Cheloy Garafil: Government

-On October 7, 2022 Garafil resigned as chair of the Land Transportation Franchising and Regulatory Board (LTFRB) to assume the position of Officer in Charge of the Office of the Press Secretary.
+On October 7, 2022, Garafil resigned as chair of the Land Transportation Franchising and Regulatory Board (LTFRB) to assume the position of Officer in Charge of the Office of the Press Secretary.
 The office would later be reorganized as the Presidential Communications Office on December 29, 2022.
 She would lead the office under a regular capacity when she took oath as Press Secretary on January 10, 2023.
+Acting Secretary Cesar Chavez succeeded her on September 5, 2024.
+Garafil is now the Chairperson and Resident Representative of Manila Economic and Cultural Office.
+Garafil replaced Silvestre Bello III as the Chair and Representative of the office.

+On September 23, 2025, Garafil was named as new secretary general of the House of Representatives of the Philippines, succeeding Reginald Velasco.

+Personal life

+She is married to Eric Garafil, a former reporter from The Manila Times and The Manila Chronicle.
+They have two sons and a daughter.